does lying on your stomach help digestion?

 A prone posture at night also compresses the stomach, which will be painful.
 This pain will lead to stress, and as we know, stress slows down digestion.

-Which Side is it Best to Sleep on for Digestion?
+Which Side Is It Best to Sleep on for Digestion?

 Sleeping on the side is widely considered the best position for digestion.

-Sleeping on your right side is comparable to the supine position.
-Adopting this posture means that your stomach sits above the esophagus and spine, thus avoiding compression.
+Adopting this posture means your stomach sits above the esophagus and spine, thus avoiding compression.
 You’ll still need to elevate your head and neck to eliminate the risk of reflux.

 The explanation for this is the shape of the upper gastrointestinal tract.
 The esophagus is found in the center of the body, but the stomach curves toward the left.

-More importantly, this position places the stomach below the esophagus.
 Compression is still avoided, and gravity is on your side.
 Sleeping on your left side means it takes longer for the stomach’s contents to reach the esophagus and travel into the throat.

 Sleeping on the left side is not a free-for-all to abandon all other sleep hygiene surrounding digestion.
 You’ll still need to give your body enough time to digest and process anything you have consumed.